The Clean New Buildings Climate Act

 Passing the Clean New Buildings Climate Act (click to expand)

-In passing this legislation, Howard County became the 100th local jurisdiction in the U.S. to adopt a policy encouraging or requiring all-electric buildings.
+In passing the Clean New Buildings Climate Act (CB5-2023), Howard County became the 100th local jurisdiction in the U.S. to adopt a policy encouraging or requiring all-electric buildings.
 Be sure to check out this very cool (and brief) 100 Cities announcement video.

-Here are a few photos of us in our electric green t-shirts before and after the Council vote and a video of the CB5 voting session.
+Here are a few photos of us in our electric green t-shirts testifying in our Pack the Room event and at the Council vote and a video of the CB5 voting session.
 Our friends at CCAN issued a news release.
 Other news coverage includes:

 Thank you to all who able attend the Council hearing and/or the voting session wearing our electrifying “Electrify HoCo'' t-shirts.
 We were a show of force.
 Thank you, as well, to all who signed letters, wrote emails, called Council members and submitted oral and written testimony.
 A special shout-out to the high school students, whose passion and commitment for a safe climate had an enormous influence on elected officials.
 Council members noted several times that community support was very strong and that they heard us loud and clear.

 Let’s keep the momentum going as we celebrate the passage of CB5 and move on to the next phase of building strong community support for #Electrify HoCo.
-Join the Electrify HoCo Campaign Google group to stay involved and up to date.
+We hope you join the Electrify HoCo/EOF Campaign to stay involved and up to date.

-Electrify HoCo is partnering with the youth group Electrify Our Future to build strong community support for electrification of new and renovated buildings.
-During this phase of the #ElectrifyHoCo campaign, we will be spreading the word about passage of the Clean New Buildings Climate Act (CB5-2023) and the urgent need to Electrify HoCo.
+Electrify HoCo has partnered with the youth group Electrify Our Future to build strong community support for electrification of new and renovated buildings.
+During this phase of the #ElectrifyHoCo campaign, we will be spreading the word about passage of the Clean New Buildings Climate Act (CB5-2023) and the urgent need to Electrify HoCo by passing legislation in 2025 to require electrification of new and renovated buildings.

 EXPLORE THE BENEFITS OF ELECTRIFICATION